PCMCIA: History

 The PCMCIA association was dissolved in 2009 and all of its activities have since been managed by the USB Implementers Forum, according to the PCMCIA website.

+As of 2023, PCMCIA is now little used in new hardware, with most removable devices using USB instead.
+The Linux kernel project is now moving toward removing obsolete PCMCIA drivers from the mainline kernel.

 Name

 PCMCIA stands for Personal Computer Memory Card International Association, the group of companies that defined the standard.

+It has been described 'probably one of the most mocked acronyms of the industry'.
 This acronym was difficult to say and remember, and was sometimes jokingly referred to as "People Can't Memorize Computer Industry Acronyms".
 To recognize increased scope beyond memory, and to aid in marketing, the association acquired the rights to the simpler term "PC Card" from IBM.
 This was the name of the standard from version 2 of the specification onwards.
 These cards were used for wireless networks, modems, and other functions in notebook PCs.